 Sadler Law Firm’s title examination team includes a strong core group of experienced energy attorneys who understand the energy business and have a wealth of experience in the examination of title and the preparation of title opinions for drilling, division orders, financing transactions and acquisitions.

-The firm has more than seventy attorneys who primarily focus their work on title examination.
-Sadler Law Firm has attorneys licensed in 21 states, including California, Colorado, Connecticut, Kansas, Louisiana, Maryland, Mississippi, Minnesota, Montana, New Jersey, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, Texas, Utah, Washington, West Virginia, Wisconsin and Wyoming.
+The firm has more than forty attorneys who primarily focus their work on title examination.
+Sadler Law Firm has attorneys licensed in 17 states, including California, Colorado, Connecticut, Kansas, Louisiana, Maryland, Montana, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, Texas, Utah, Washington, West Virginia and Wyoming.

 Sadler Law Firm has completed thousands of title examinations.
 This library of opinions gives us an institutional knowledge of the ownership of tracts of land throughout the State of Texas, which can save our clients the considerable time and expense involved with researching old chains of title.
 In the course of title examination, our attorneys often coordinate the activities of abstractors, landmen and lease brokers in securing materials necessary to establish the ownership of property.